kiranrawat/Detect-Glare/README.md

 direction of forward- facing camera) is less than 30 degrees AND <br>
 2. Altitude of the sun is less than 45 degrees.

-Please follow the steps below to setup the environment and calling the api.
+## Please follow the steps below to setup the environment,calling and testing the rest api.

 ## Create a conda environment
 conda create --name glarenv <br>